 What should I do if a tooth is knocked out?

 Having a tooth knocked out is one of the most serious dental emergencies.
-It can be caused by accidental falls, sports-related trauma, fighting, car accidents, and even by biting on hard food.
-However, the damage can be fixed.
-If you act quickly, there is a good chance the tooth can be saved.
+It can be caused by accidents, falls, sports-related trauma, fighting, car accidents and even biting on hard food.
+However, the damage can be fixed and if you act quickly there is a good chance the tooth can be saved.